LLNL/shroud/docs/reference.rst

     Name of C/C++ function to create a ``PyArray_Descr`` pointer for a structure.
     ``{PY_prefix}{cxx_class}_create_array_descr``

+PY_struct_arg
+    How to wrap arrays - numpy, list or class.
+    Defaults to *numpy*.

 PY_struct_array_descr_variable_template
     Name of C/C++ variable which is a pointer to a ``PyArray_Descr`` variable for a structure.